-For instance – Don’t we as manufacturers or brands have the freedom to set Market Price and not worry about Market Competition or Price Intelligence (or Price Intel)?
+Are you a Manufacturer or a Brand Manager?
+Do you follow this school of thought – Don’t we as manufacturers have the freedom to set Market Price and not worry about Competition or Price Intelligence (or Price Intel)?

 The answer is both Yes and No – Yes to the former, and No to the latter.
-You have the freedom to set your Market Price without much consideration if you are a Market Leader who designs and manufactures unique and innovative products.
-Likewise, if you manufacture similar products like your competitors or focus on product differentiation, you still have the freedom to choose your price.
+You have the freedom to set your Market Price without much consideration if you are a Market Leader that designs and manufactures unique and innovative products.
+Likewise, if you manufacture products like your competitors or focus on product differentiation, you still have the freedom to choose your price.

 Although the proliferation of the market and new technology is rewarding, it carries new challenges and complexities.
-Given the new trend in digital marketing and with the global surge of marketplaces and sellers, the requirement and ability to track Market Prices has become inevitable and an undeniable necessity.
+Given the new trend in digital marketing and global surge of marketplaces and sellers, the requirement and ability to track Market Prices has become inevitable and an undeniable necessity.

 As a manufacturer, the wise question to ask is –

-How do Manufacturers Mitigate it?
+How do Manufacturers Mitigate this?

-The first instinct is to set the MAP (Minimum Advertised Price) to avoid such issues.
+The first instinct is to set MAP (Minimum Advertised Price) to avoid such issues.
 Earlier in the article, we mentioned that Apple implemented MAP which is, in fact, a good strategy.
 However, there’s always a catch – merely implementing or setting the MAP is not enough!
 Are you tracking your retailers for MAP Violations?
 Are you tracking your competitors’ Pricing Strategies for a similar product line?

-After implementing the MAP, many manufacturers do not comprehend the need to track it which can be disastrous in the long run.With today’s scalable global market competition, retailers tend to indulge in Price War.
+After implementing MAP, many manufacturers are lapse in tracking the compliance of this, which can be disastrous for channel and brand management .With today’s global competition, some retailers indulge in a Price War.
 This can be detrimental for Brand Popularity as it affects consumers’ perception and can devalue BRAND IMAGE.
-Not tracking your competitors properly can result in a loss in R&D investment used to design and manufacture new products.
+Not tracking your retailers and competitors properly can result in a loss in R&D investment used to design and manufacture new products.
 Hence, it is necessary manufacturers MUST monitor MAP violations and track competitors’ Pricing Strategies.